Information Package / Course Catalogue

 Week 4 - Theoretical

-Turkey's natural structure and basic factors affecting the distribution of vegetation cover.
+The natural structure of Turkey and the key factors influencing the distribution of vegetation.

 Week 5 - Theoretical